Murder of Peter R. de Vries: Investigation

+Aftermath

 Reactions

 Flowers at Dam Square, Amsterdam after the shooting.
 The text reads "Attack on the freedom of press?
 No, an attack on his involvement with the Marengo trial!"

 King Willem-Alexander of the Netherlands called it an attack on journalism and an attack on the rechtsstaat (rule of law).
 On the evening of the attack, Amsterdam mayor Femke Halsema, chief public prosecutor René de Beukelaer and police chief Frank Paauw held a press conference.
 Halsema spoke of a "brutal cowardly crime".
 Prime Minister Mark Rutte and Minister of Justice Ferdinand Grapperhaus also held a press conference.
 Rutte called it an attack on free journalism.
 The attack "affects journalists and damages our society", according to Grapperhaus.
 The Dutch Association of Journalists stated: "This hits journalism right in the heart."
 Ursula von der Leyen, President of the European Commission, expressed her condolences and expressed her support for the Dutch authorities to bring the perpetrators to justice.

 After the death of De Vries, Rutte stated that "We owe it to Peter R. de Vries to ensure that justice is served".
 Many people have reacted to the attack and his death, including many members of the Dutch House of Representatives and members of the European Parliament.
 Crime reporter John van den Heuvel stated that "[De Vries] will always remain an example and a source of inspiration".